urbit/urbit.org-reloaded/content/grants/2022/whom.md

 - Goals:
     - Pals are automatically added as contacts
     - The frontend shows which contacts are pals
-    - Contacts can be filtered by %pals tags
     - Users can click a button to send a contact a pal request
     - Users can restrict visibility on their profile, so only pals can see certain fields